torvista/Zen_Cart-Email_Address_Exporter/README.md

 # Zen Cart - Email Address Exporter

 ## Current GitHub Status
-Missing installer for Tools Menu Item.
-Tested with Zen Cart 158 and php 8.3.0.
+Tested with Zen Cart 158 and php 8.3.0....needs more modification to queries in query_builder as company and telephonre are hard-coded in the output, but not always in the query result.

 ## Original Readme